kokkos/kokkos-core-wiki/docs/source/developer-guides/prs-and-reviews.rst

 - For any routine that's going to launch any parallel work, does it have an overload that takes an execution space instance, and does that overload use the instance for all parallel work?
 - if the functionality is similar to an ISO C++ functionality, is the interface and behavior similar, and in places where it's not is it a conscious decision
 - is there a corresponding API documentation PR
-- Are the corner cases handled (works correct, won't compile, detected at run time)?
+- Are the corner cases handled (works correctly, won't compile, detected at run time)?
 - Do the C++ defaulted functions do the right thing (including if needed to be marked with KOKKOS_DEFAULTED_FUNCTION)?